 those operations, maintenance and renewal costs which are treated as being “at risk” for the Infrastructure Manager, in that charges for such costs are determined at the outset of each price control period (initially the period to 31 March 2015 and thereafter each period of 5 successive years) so that the Infrastructure Manager bears the risk that outturn costs exceed assumed costs; and

 those operations, maintenance and renewal costs which are passed through to passenger TOCs “at cost” (subject to review by the ORR to confirm that they have been efficiently incurred) because they are particularly difficult to control and subject to significant potential variation – known as pass through costs.
-For the third control period they include insurance, rates and non-traction, non-station electricity, amounts payable in respect of renewals under the Infrastructure Manager’s contract with UKPN (in order to cover renewal of the electricity sub-stations) and small route energy efficiency schemes.
+For CP4 these include insurance, rates, non-traction non-station electricity, any sums payable by the Infrastructure Manager in connection with the provision of dispute resolution services (other than the costs), amounts payable in respect of renewals under the Infrastructure Manager’s contract with UKPN (in order to cover renewal of the electricity sub-stations), any costs incurred by the Infrastructure Manager in connection with the market testing of some or all of the services provided under the Operator Agreement, costs in connection with the N-1 energy scheme, and small route energy efficiency schemes.

 Dealing with these in turn:

-With respect to Control Period 3 (5 year period beginning 01 April 2020), an analysis has been undertaken, in conjunction with input from NR (HS), to ascertain what level of “at risk” costs relating to operation, maintenance and renewal it would be reasonable for the Infrastructure Manager to expect efficiently to incur.
-This analysis and input from NR (HS)) generated a profile of OMRC which declines in real terms over time, as a result of the impact of various efficiency initiatives.
+With respect to Control Period 4 (5 year period beginning 01 April 2025), an analysis has been undertaken, in conjunction with input from NR (HS), to ascertain what level of “at risk” costs relating to operation, maintenance and renewal it would be reasonable for the Infrastructure Manager to expect efficiently to incur.
+This analysis and input from NR (HS) generated a profile of OMRC which declines in real terms over time, as a result of the impact of various efficiency initiatives.
 However, in order to make it easier for TOCs to plan their activities and to ensure that passenger TOCs have a clearer relationship between their own costs and likely changes to passenger fares, this declining profile of costs has been converted into a flat profile of costs with exactly the same present value.
 This flat profile is apportioned between domestic and international passenger services in the manner outlined above (i.e. distinguishing between directly incurred costs and long-term costs).

 Operations, maintenance and renewal costs which are passed through to passenger TOCs “at cost” and can be reviewed by the ORR to ensure that such costs have been efficiently incurred.
 No indexing of these costs is therefore necessary.

-3. Third, once these overall levels of OMRC for domestic and international passenger trains have been calculated, they are converted into actual charges on a per train minute basis (based on timetabled train minutes).
+3. Third, once these overall levels of OMRC for domestic and international passenger trains have been calculated, they are converted into actual charges on a per train minute basis (based on forecast timetabled train minutes over the 5-year control period).
 Conventional freight services are charged on a per train-km basis.

 ANNEX 2 PERFORMANCE REGIME